 New times.
 New times have arrived, in which the traditional nation states are playing a decreasing role and completely new mechanisms determine the global economy.
 And not only the global economy is determined completely differently.
-The life of everything that exists on earth is determined by the active influence of man.
 We live in the so-called Anthropocene, which means that humans themselves are the most important factor in the current ecological changes on earth.
 Both the changed factors that determine the economy and the factors that determine the ecology on earth demand an approach that is partly beyond the control of the traditional nation states.

 National sovereignty.
 In the past, not so very long ago, both the economy and the ecology were dominated by nation-states that pursued a largely autonomous policy.
 Of course there was cooperation, a UN was established for a good reason.
-But roughly the political idea was and still is so in almost all countries that the sovereign power of the nation state is crucial for politicians.
+But roughly the political idea was and still is so in almost all countries that the sovereign power of the nation state is the dominant way of thinking for politicians.
 Unfortunately, it is precisely this sovereignty that is the obstacle to finding solutions for the proper functioning of the world economy, as well as solving the major ecological issues of our time.
 What is going on ?
-Technological developments have led to an increasing number of organizations, both commercial and non-commercial, working together internationally.
+Technological developments have led to an increasing number of organisations, both private and public, that are working together internationally.

 International cooperation.
-International collaboration has become much easier.
-In the meantime even one-man organizations work together in worldwide networks in almost every area.
-From scientists to artists, from technology companies to transport and logistics firms, from travel organizations to local farmers and fishermen.
+International collaboration has become much easier thanks to many new technologies.
+In the meantime even one-man organisations work together in worldwide networks in almost every area.
+From scientists to artists, from technology companies to transport and logistics firms, from travel organisations to local farmers and fishermen.
 All this is due to the incredibly fast and versatile technological developments of the last decades.
-The initiative has thus been taken out of the hands of the nation states.
-The national taxi policy is gone now that UBER is rolling out worldwide.
-The national travel organizations are gone, now that everyone can book themselves through numerous platforms.
-Gone is the national store policy, now global platforms are offering cheap and efficient services worldwide.
+The initiative has partly been taken out of the hands of the nation states.
+The national taxi policy disappears where Uber is rolling out their services.
+The national travel organisations are gone, now that everyone can book themselves.
+Gone is the national retail policy, now global platforms are offering cheap and efficient services worldwide.
 The national banking system will go away as soon as tech platforms have bank licenses.
-The national insurance system is leaving, now that international insurance platforms are forming.
+The national insurance system is leaving, when international insurance platforms are developing.
 The national medical care policy disappears as more medical services are offered via international platforms.
 The national climate policy is gone, because that is anyway an international problem.

-Holes in national policy.
+Gaps in national policy.
 The traditional nation states are empty-handed by all these developments.
-They do not realize that the world is totally changing and continue to cling to traditional national mechanisms to resolve issues.
+They do not realise that the world is totally changing and continue to cling to traditional national mechanisms to resolve issues.
 But that will no longer work.
-There are gaps in national policy, so that many become unemployed and have no prospects, even though there is a huge shortage of professionals in almost every area.
+The labour market doesn’t work anymore, now many become unemployed and have no prospects, even though there is a huge shortage of professionals in almost every area.
 Problems in many areas are piling up without solutions being possible at national level.
-Populists flutter with “back to the past”, which usually means nationalist, protectionist policies, without realizing that the past was no better and that looking backwards offers no prospects for the future.
+Populists are dreaming about “back to the past”, which usually means nationalist, protectionist policies, without realising that the past was no better and that looking backwards offers no prospects for the future.

 China – US Technology War.
 States such as China and the US are trying, with the power of despair and against better judgment, to implement a strict national policy.
-Their leaders are killing each other’s products, or obstructing international joint ventures, often without realizing that almost all modern technological products are the result of international cooperation: from smartphones to telecom, from cars to trains and air planes, from clothing to microwave.
-Breaking these millions of partnerships in almost every industrial segment, purely to restore the autarkic power of the traditional nation states of China and the US, will cost many billions.
+Their leaders are killing each other’s products, or obstructing international joint ventures, often without realising that almost all modern technological products are the result of international cooperation: from smartphones to telecom, from cars to trains and air planes, from clothing to microwave.
+Breaking up these millions of partnerships in industrial segments, purely to restore the autarkic power of the traditional nation states of China and the US, will cost many billions.
 Not only that.
 It will lead to massive unemployment, stagnation in the economy of many countries (not just China and the US), bankrupt companies or relocations and, moreover, loss of quality of many services and products.
-After all, all these companies and organizations have set up the millions of international partnerships for a reason.
-Precisely because doing business internationally is better.
+After all, all these companies and organisations have set up the millions of international partnerships for a reason.
+Precisely because doing business internationally is better and more efficient.
 This has led to better, cheaper, services and products for all involved.

 Only one way to the future.
 It is not understood, especially by politicians, that there is only one route to both the solution of a stable, balanced economy and a responsible ecological policy for our planet.
-And that is: much cmore instead of less international cooperation.
-The liquid society that is emerging as a result of more and more technological developments can only develop to its full potential if humanity learns to work much better together in all conceivable areas.
-National policy on world problems is becoming nonsense, obstructive and counter-productive in almost every area.
+And that is: much more instead of less international cooperation.
+The Liquid Society that is emerging as a result of more and more technological developments can only develop to its full potential if humanity learns to work much better together in all conceivable areas.
+National policies to solve world problems is nonsense, obstructive and counter-productive in almost every area.

 International cooperation is needed in all areas.
 It is not just about jointly implementing a responsible climate policy.
-It is unthinkable that we will solve the many thousands of questions in the technological field, from artificial intelligence, to the deployment of robots, from automation in companies, to the application of medical technology, all by individual countries.
+It is unthinkable that we can solve the many thousands of questions in the technological field, from artificial intelligence, to the deployment of robots, from automation in companies, to the application of medical technology, all by individual countries.
 Only international cooperation can lead to faster finding efficient and high-quality solutions.
 We are short of millions of experts and professionals worldwide.
 Intense cooperation in almost every area is needed to exchange knowledge and to help each other.
 National thinking leads to nothing.
-But also with regard to policy about international tech platforms.
-International tax, security (data privacy), ethical (what is allowed or not allowed) policy must be discussed and developed together with these organizations, because nationally this is not soluble or counter-productive.
-For example, France is trying to implement a national policy with regard to tech giants, resulting in a fight in Europe (because why not a single European policy) and with the US.
+Also with regard to policy about international tech platforms.
+International fiscal rules, security (data privacy), ethical (what is allowed or not allowed) policy must be discussed and developed together with these organisations, because nationally this is not soluble or counter-productive.
+For example, France is trying to implement a national policy with regard to Tech Giants, resulting in a quarrel in Europe (because why not a single European policy) and with the US.
 But the same applies to migration issues, medical issues, scientific issues, even labor issues: for all these areas, international cooperation would make it so much easier.

 Companies and citizens are ahead of politicians.
-It is remarkable that both companies and citizens have long realized that we are moving towards one international world order, but that politicians, out of self-interest, use the brakes.
-Every organization seeks international cooperation, to exchange knowledge and ideas, to do business, also for the fun of having international contacs.
-Every citizen uses the countless social media to set up international circles of friends, to support or organize international campaigns, or to make online purchases.
+It is remarkable that both companies and citizens have long realised that we are moving towards one international world order, but that politicians, out of self-interest, use the brakes.
+Every organisation seeks international cooperation, to exchange knowledge and ideas, to do business, also for the fun of having international contacts.
+Every citizen uses the countless social media to set up international circles of friends, to support or organise international campaigns, or to make online purchases.
 Every citizen is served with the ability to withdraw money anywhere, use WiFi and internet, travel easily, live or work elsewhere.

-Stop throwing sand into the machine.
+Stop throwing sand between the wheels.
 In the meantime, the train continues.
-Politicians such as Xi and Trump must cease to keep throwing sand in the unfolding liquid society machine.
-Companies and organizations have the wish and legitimate need to work together internationally.
-It is good for those organizations and good for their customers, whether they are citizens or other companies.
+Politicians such as Xi and Trump must cease throwing sand between the wheels of the unfolding liquid society.
+Companies and organisations have the wish and legitimate need to work together internationally.
+It is good for those organisations and good for their customers, whether they are citizens or other companies.
 Citizens also have a great interest in being able to travel, work and live freely.
-Yes, of course, solutions will have to be found for disorganized hordes of migrants who can flood rich countries.
+Yes, of course, solutions will have to be found for disorganised hordes of migrants who can flood rich countries.
 But it is just through stronger international cooperation that this problem can be solved by helping to build better livelihoods in countries of origin.
 It is just this that belongs to the tasks of the developed nation states.
-The solution is not to look away from the problems and simply to close the borders.
-While the traditional nation states, not only China and the US, but also numerous Arab, European, African or Asian countries, are still cramped in their national policies, the world around them is changing, both from their citizens, as well as from their companies and other organizations.
+The solution is not to look away from these problems and simply to close the borders.
+While the traditional nation states, not only China and the US, but also numerous Arab, European, African or Asian countries, are still cramped in their national policies, the world around them is changing, both from their citizens, as well as from their companies and other organisations.